Want to Build a Website in 2022? Here’s Your Game Plan

-This past year was a doozy — toilet paper shortages, wildfires, murder hornets, and, oh yeah, a global pandemic.
-Things can only get better in 2021, right?
+Much like 2020, this past year was a doozy — Jack left Twitter, the constant flow of celebrity news, a billionaire space race, and, oh yeah, a global pandemic — among a ton of other events.
+Things can only get better in 2022, right?
 Your resolutions might include actually reading the book for your Zoom book club, calling your mom, or walking off your new quarantine baking hobby.

 But how’s this for a New Year’s Resolution: Build a successful website from the ground up.

-During the past year, so much of daily life moved online.
-Plus, with so many people needing extra cash, 2021 is a great time to start a side hustle, expand your small business’s operations, or move your brick-and-mortar store online to better serve a post-2020 world.
+During the past two years, so much of daily life moved online.
+Plus, with so many people needing extra cash, 2022 is a great time to start a side hustle, expand your small business’s operations, or move your brick-and-mortar store online to better serve a post-2020 world.

 Sounds like a lofty goal but, trust us, you’ve got the makings of a champion.